 - 5 clearance rack tips to help you find the best discounts

 - 6 ways to increase your savings on clearance items

-A thrifty person rarely pays full price and clearance racks are usually just the beginning of the list of tips and trick to pay the least amount possible.
+A thrifty person rarely pays full price, and clearance racks are usually just the beginning of the list of tips and tricks to pay the least amount possible for their items.

 - Goodwill shopping tips

 - Thrift store shopping tips